ladelpriore/Block_37_Many_to_Many_Relations_Workshop_Jukebox/README.md

-# Jukebox
+# Block 37, Many to Many Relations, Workshop: Jukebox

-Introducing Jukebox, the successor to Jukebox Mini!
-We've secured some initial tracks for our digital music platform, so now users can add tracks to their playlists.
+A backend for users to secure some initial tracks for our digital music platform, so now users can add tracks to their playlists.
+Create a Postgress database seeded with users and playlists and routes with body-parsing and error-handling middleware

 ## Database